Davra Storms '19 MQ

 The majority of students often dread going to school as many of them see it as an 8 hour period where they do nothing.
 Engaging students more in the learning process will eliminate the boredom that many students complain about.
 IoT technology allows students to be more engaged in the learning process.
 For example, biology students can attach a harmless internet-connected collar to a local animal such as a raccoon.
 Students can then track the animal’s behavior and movements in real-time.
 This hands-on approach trumps learning from a textbook as it engages students in the process.
 Similarly, IoT technology can also help physics students.
 Many high school general physics courses do a laboratory known as the “egg drop”.
 In this laboratory session, students build a contraption to prevent an egg from cracking after it is dropped 20-30 feet to the ground.
 A student can embed a small internet-connected sensor in their contraption that measures various parameters such as G-force, acceleration, and speed.
 The student can then use the data from the sensor to cross-check their manual calculations.
 As physics is often a hard subject for many high school students to grasp, smart connected sensors will enable students to have a greater understanding of physics concepts.

 Digital learning has exploded in the last couple of years.
 Students are embracing new technologies faster than ever before.
 Digital learning has expanded beyond just computers and tablets; it has also expanded to encompass IoT technology such as smart connected sensors.
 IoT technology will further improve a student’s education by reducing a teacher’s workload and allowing for a more engaging learning experience for students.
 As the rest of our world becomes a “digital world”, digital learning will continue to prepare students for the future.
-With connected devices becoming the norm, having a hands-on experience with IoT technology in school will greatly benefit students in their later lives and careers.
+With connected devices becoming the norm, having a hands-on experience with the Internet of Things in schools will greatly benefit students in their later lives and careers.

 Davra Storms '19 MQ